orcca-uwo/BPAS/README.md

 <img src="http://www.bpaslib.org/bpas.png" alt="BPAS Logo">
 </p>

-The BPAS library provides support for arithmetic operations with polynomials on modern computer architectures.
+<a href="http://bpaslib.org/">The BPAS library</a> provides support for arithmetic operations with polynomials
+on modern computer architectures.
 Typical operations are addition, multiplication, division, evaluation and interpolation.
 The BPAS library also supports polynoial system solving